JosiahParry/sfweight/README.md

 The goal of sfweight is to create a tidier and more streamlined interface to the spdep package.
-The spdep package has an idiosyncratic syntax that can be difficult to fit into a typical data science work flow.
+The spdep package has an idiosyncratic syntax that can be difficult to fit into a typical data science workflow. sfweight creates a simpler interface to the spdep package.

 The intention behind sfweight is implement a simpler, but stricter workflow that enables the creation of neighbors, spatial weights, and